 The university identified deficiencies and deterioration in the steam and underground utility systems in the corridor between Morrill II and IV.
 This extensive project addressed structurally deficient manholes, deteriorated asbestos-insulated steam lines, non-code compliant rails, and accessibility deficiencies around the Morrill Buildings.

-The $50 million, 120,000 S.F.
-Recreation Center provides modern equipment and facilities to promote a new era of campus health and fitness.
+The Recreation Center provides modern equipment and facilities to promote a new era of campus health and fitness.
 The building contains two levels of weight training and fitness equipment, three multipurpose rooms for exercise classes, showers and locker rooms, a wellness center, juice bar, lounge space, and administrative offices for staff and recreational sports clubs.
-A three-court gymnasium can be divided for pick-up games, and is surrounded by a raised indoor track above.
 The building has become a major center of campus life, and serves an estimated 2,500 students daily.

-Three solar photovoltaic parking canopies have been installed at the Robsham Memorial Center for Visitors parking lot on Massachusetts Avenue.
-The innovative project includes three Level 2 dual charging stations with each canopy providing up to 64kW of AC power for a total of 192kW AC.
-The solar canopies are the first of their kind at UMass and the first of their kind in the Amherst area.
+Three solar photovoltaic parking canopies were installed at the Robsham Memorial Center for Visitors parking lot on Massachusetts Avenue.
+This innovative project includes three, Level 2 dual vehicle charging stations.
+Each solar canopy provides up to 64kW of AC power for a total of 192kW AC.
+The solar canopies are the first of their kind at UMass and in the surrounding Amherst area.

 The Southwest Concourse renovation is a comprehensive revitalization of a five-acre central pedestrian core, bordered by residential towers, dining halls, and student activity spaces within the 5,000-student Southwest Residential Area.
 The design incorporates campus and regional design influences to repopulate the landscape with native trees and plantings.
 Strategic variations in topography promote natural stormwater management, with minimal maintenance required.

-The $26.5 million, 51,000 S.F.
-Studio Arts Building (SAB) consolidates various programs and disciplines under the Department of Art.
+The Studio Arts Building (SAB) consolidates various programs and disciplines under the Department of Art.
 The building contains individual studios for undergraduates, graduates and faculty, along with dedicated instructional studios for digital media, drawing, painting, photography, sculpture, and ceramics.
 Other components include meeting and gathering space, shops for wood and metal working, space for art critique and exhibition, and administrative offices.